raygervais/raygervais.dev/content/articles/2020/11/understanding-golang-project-structure/index.md

 - [Argo](https://github.com/argoproj/argo)
 - [micro](https://github.com/zyedidia/micro)

-_For a full list, see the *Golang Standards Project Layout* link below which has a far more extensive listing._
+_For a full list, see the *Go Standards Project Layout* link below which has a far more extensive listing._

 ### /cmd